 Communications Management Professionals (CMPs) and Strategic Communication Management Professionals (SCMPs) can earn 10 points towards their annual certification maintenance requirements by attending IABC Minnesota’s Convergence Summit.

 IABC is where Minnesota business communications professionals come together to share.
 Share ideas.
 Share knowledge.
 Share best practices.
 SHARE success.
 This is why we want you to come join us.
+Nonmembers can take advantage of our special Join and Go CONVERGENCE 2019 pricing.
+See our REGISTRATION page for more information.

 The Minnesota Chapter of the International Association of Business Communicators brings together professionals who want to excel in the communications field.
 We provide lifelong learning opportunities by giving members the tools and information needed at any stage of their career.